eveliotc/carbonite/README.md

 - Out of the box support for a Bus (e.g. Otto, EventBus, etc.)

 ### About
-Brought to you by the Carbonite contributors specially [this guy](http://gplus.to/eveliotc).

 Carbonite relies (yet totally optional) on the following awesome open source software: